-This policy is monitored on a regular basis by the Head teacher and Deputy Head teacher.
+This policy is monitored on a regular basis by the Head Teacher and the Senior Management Team.
 Incident Logs are reviewed periodically by the Head teacher to evaluate the effectiveness of the school's approach to bullying and enable any patterns to be identified.
 If necessary the Head teacher or Deputy Head teacher will agree a strategy with relevant staff to remedy these.